wp-plugins/wp-auto-affiliate-links/readme.txt

 If you can't find the options to do this, try LibreOffice, as it is a bit easier to find them there.

 == Changelog ==

+= 4.3.3.2 =
+* Affiliate links now open in new windows by default on a fresh installation

 = 4.3.3.1 =
 * Added links to support forum and FAQ section.